How Much Does Air Conditioning Cost To Run in the UK? (Apr 2024 update)

 £819.84 |

-This is how much it costs you to run a split AC or a ducted AC in your home for an hour to a month.
+Here's how much it costs you to run a split AC or a ducted AC in your home for an hour to a month.
 As you can see, ducted units can be expensive to run and will significantly increase your monthly energy bills.
 While split ACs are cost-effective for a single room, they can be pricey to run if they are installed in several rooms.

 Cost of Maintenance

 Like any electric appliance, split and ducted ACs are prone to wear and tear with repeated use.
 Every once a year, these AC units need servicing to ensure they continue running efficiently.
 Also, factor in the cost of replacing faulty components like leaking duct pipes or AC refrigerants.
-This can easily attract an extra £20 to £180 to service your AC each year.
+This could easily attract an extra £20 to £180 to service your AC each year.

 Air con running cost for portable air cooler